andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/access-sub-controllers-from-a-uinavigationcontroller-in-swift.md

 What about in `prepareForSegue(_:sender:)`?
 When would this even be necessary?

 Well, suppose that we have an app which segues _into_ a navigation controller.
-We may need to pass some data off the next view controller, but that &#8220;next view controller&#8221; is technically the navigation controller, not the controller where our properties are declared.
+We may need to pass some data off the next view controller, but that "next view controller&#8221; is technically the navigation controller, not the controller where our properties are declared.

 In similar fashion to the `AppDelegate` situation, we want to dig into the navigation controller's view controller hierarchy to access the first child so that we can pass the data along.
 Here's an example implementation: